 7 TIPS FOR CREATING SEAMLESS INDOOR-OUTDOOR FLOW FOR YOUR FLORIDA HOME

-It’s natural to think of home and garden as separate entities separated by a clear line.
-However, creating a seamless indoor-outdoor flow, even when having just a little garden or balcony, may make a room feel larger.
+In Florida, it’s natural to think of home and garden as separate entities separated by a clear line.
+However, creating a seamless indoor-outdoor flow for your Florida home, even when having just a little garden or balcony, may make a room feel larger.
 The eye perceives further when the exterior is linked to the house, and a garden-facing room appears larger.
 When you get it right, you’re more likely to spend your days with the doors open, soaking up natural light and fresh air.
 Using this clever strategy does not have to be costly.
-When designing a new addition or modifying your living space for an open-plan atmosphere, keep these crucial aspects in mind to connect indoor and outdoor spaces.
+When designing a new addition or modifying your FL living space for an open-plan atmosphere, keep these crucial aspects in mind to connect indoor and outdoor spaces.

-Running the same – or similar – flooring from inside to out is a clever way to blur the distinctions between your rooms.
+Running the same – or similar – flooring from inside to outside of your Florida home is a clever way to blur the distinctions between your rooms.
 This is because it’s difficult for the eye to determine where one place finishes and the other begins.
 You’ll also want to ensure the floor is level so you can easily travel from one location to another.
-As we’ve heard from the experts at getmovedtoday.com, who have seen their fair share of homes and, thus, know what works and what doesn’t, tiles, wood, and concrete are all long-lasting flooring solutions for both indoor and outdoor use.
+As we’ve heard from the experts at getmovedtoday.com, who have seen their fair share of homes in Florida and, thus, know what works and what doesn’t, tiles, wood, and concrete are all long-lasting flooring solutions for both indoor and outdoor use.
 When selecting tiles, ensure they are non-slip and designed for outdoor use.

 Using huge doors and windows is another way to create a seamless connection between the interior and exterior of your house.
 Not only do they let in more natural light, but they also remove any visual obstacles from the room.
 As soon as you remove all the things obstructing your view, your room will appear much more extensive.
 It’s possible to open up a room with folding glass or sliding doors at different times of the day with a wide variety of possibilities.
 If you don’t have direct access to the great outdoors, huge windows can also bring the outside inside your home.